The Making Of Clubhouse

 From this point on, the majority of Clubhouse was built in Clubhouse.

 The app went from prototype to product in a single afternoon.
-The Hub — a multi-view panopticon for watching all agents at once — was created.
+Canvas — a spatial workspace for watching all agents at once — was created.
 Notes plugin shipped as an in-app markdown wiki.
 Scheduler plugin for automated agent launching.
 The app was packaged as a distributable .app with dependency fixes.
-Visual and QoL pass: agent status indicators, color badges, hub visual alerts, hub tab identity and actions.
+Visual and QoL pass: agent status indicators, color badges, visual alerts, tab identity and actions.
 Significant overhaul to quick agents — auto cleanup with summary, spawning under durable agents.
 Materialized and cascading properties for agent instructions.

 Multiple agents, multiple worktrees, test foundations.